CocoaPods/guides.cocoapods.org/source/contributing/contribute-to-cocoapods.html.md

 ###Tests

 CocoaPods has an extensive test suite.
 No code is accepted to `master` where the tests do not pass.
-All test files can be found in the `spec` repository.
+All test files can be found in the `spec` folder.

 The tests for CocoaPods are written in Bacon and separated into Unit, Integration, and Functional test.
 To run the full test suite: